CEA can assist you with internal workplace investigations

 - An employee reports that a co-worker is violating a company policy.

 California law requires employers to investigate.
 When you uncover employee wrong doing, or an employee comes to you with a complaint, you have to be ready to investigate!
 How do you know when to investigate a complaint?

 Who Can Legally Conduct Fact-finding Investigations in California?

 As an employer you have three choices in how to investigate workplace issues:

 - Internal Investigation.
 Your internal staff may legally perform fact-finding investigations.
 However, when an internal employee investigates a grievance, questions of neutrality often arise.
 Unless, you have a dedicated, trained investigator on staff, it is unlikely that you have the legal knowledge to protect your company.

 - CEA Assistance.
 CEA HR professionals can assist your staff in conducting an internal investigation.
 This approach protects your company from the legal pitfalls (see "protected classes" below) enables someone from your staff to learn how to conduct future investigations, and is cost effective.
 Call CEA for more information.
 CEA ensures all investigations meet EEOC guidelines.

 - Use of Private Investigators and Attorneys.
 When you don't want to conduct the interview yourself, and you don't want to include a staff in the process, you must use a private investigator or licensed attorney.
-CEA has licensed attorneys on staff who can conduct an objective and thorough workplace investigation for you.
+CEA has licensed attorneys on staff who can conduct an objective and thorough workplace investigation for you as an independent third party (CEA cannot provide legal advice or represent employers in an attorney-client relationship).
 We can also provide you with partner referrals to qualified private investigators, Williams Investigations as well as employment law attorneys.
 Remember to mention CEA for the best possible pricing.

 Article on workplace investigations.